kThyson/kThyson/OSBBuilderDocs/Section_Directory_Structure_Root.md

 # Section: Directory Structure Root

-This section describes the root directory of the OSDBuilder instance and its significance.
-See the related documentation files for more information.
+The root directory of the OSDBuilder instance (e.g., `C:\OSDBuilder`) is the central location for all OSDBuilder operations.
+All subdirectories for content, builds, tasks, templates, and configuration files are created under this root.
+The path to the root directory is stored in the global variable `$global:GetOSDBuilderHome` and can be set or changed using the `Initialize-OSDBuilder` function.